-The fair value of land -based assets for the year ended 31 July 2021 was determined by Stephen Doyle, an independent registered valuer of the firm Jones Lang LaSalle.
-In prior year the valuer used the midpoint between depreciated replacement cost and the capitalisation approach.
-For accounting purpose, buildings were recorded at Capitalisation method with residual from the fair value being applied to land.
-In the current year, the valuer has refrained from including Depreciated Replacement Cost ("DCR") approach in determining the fair value of land-based assets due to certain limitations largely as a result of extreme levels of professional judgement (subjectivity) required.
-Instead, the valuer used the Discounted Cash Flow ('DCF') method to estimate fair value and to cross check the value determined using the Capitalisation approach.
-To ensure comparability of the fair value determined for the current year, the directors decided to adopt the fair value with reference to the Capitalisation approach given the absence of a value determined through DCR and the level of uncertainty surrounding the inputs and assumptions used by the valuer in the DCF method.
+The fair value of land-based assets for the year ended 31 July 2022 was determined by Stephen Doyle, an independent registered valuer of the firm Jones Lang LaSalle.
+In prior year, the valuer used the Discounted Cash Flow ('DCF') method to estimate fair value and to cross check the value determined using the Capitalisation approach.
+The valuer had refrained from including Depreciated Replacement Cost ("DCR") approach in determining the fair value of land-based assets.
+To ensure comparability of the fair value, the directors decided to adopt the fair value with reference to the Capitalisation approach.
+In the current year, the valuer used the three approaches, however, determined that fair value is most appropriately determined as a mid-point between the DCF and capitalisation approach (income approach) considering the recovery of the economy from the COVID-19 pandemic upon the re-opening of Fiji's international borders.
+The directors decided to adopt the fair value as stipulated by the valuer.

-Therefore, the fair value of land-based assets at 31 July 2021 were determined using the Capitalisation approach.
+Therefore, the fair value of land-based assets at 31 July 2022 were determined as a mid-point between Discounted Cash Flow and Capitalisation approach.

-The significant unobservable inputs used in the fair value measurement of the Company's land -based assets are:
+The significant unobservable inputs used in the fair value measurement of the Company's land-based assets are: